 Chimelong Paradise really deserves its name and is proud to be the amusement park whose water rides are the most amazing in China.
 Many of the rides, including the Ten-looped roller coaster, are ranked as the finest in Asia.
 Water rides such as the Motorbike Launch Coaster and the Half Pipe will bring you the most exciting feelings.

-Universal Volcano Bay, Orlando, Florida
+Universal Volcano Bay, Florida, United States

 The Universal Volcano Bay is a theme park located inside Universal Studios Resorts, and it’s the perfect pit stop for those who are planning a family vacation in Florida.
-In the very middle of this tropical-themed water park, sits a 200-foot-tall (61 m) artificial volcano named “Krakatau”, which houses a range of fun rides, including the 125 feet tall Ko’okiri Body Plunge, the tallest body slide in America.
+In the very middle of this tropical-themed water park, sits a 200-foot-tall (61 m) artificial volcano named “Krakatau”, which houses a range of thrill rides, including the 125 feet tall Ko’okiri Body Plunge, the tallest body slide in America.
 The volcano is also home to other exciting rides and attractions, including the Kala & Tai Nui Serpentine Body Water Slides.
 All the attractions at Volcano Bay are spread within four areas inspired by Polynesian islands and cultures.
 After your adventures, you can also have a more chill time at the water park and indulge in activities such as the winding river, the wave pool, and, of course, the lounge chairs in case you want to soak up the sun.

 Aquapark Istralandia, Istria Country, Croatia